 Shabbat Kiddush or Flower Sponsorships

 What better way to honor or remember a loved one than with a Shabbat Kiddush luncheon or flower sponsorship?
 You can provide flowers for our Sanctuary for as little as $150.
 You can also sponsor, or co-sponsor, a Kiddush luncheon.
-Please contact The office at 512-735-8428 for more information and details.
+For more information, please visit our Catering & Events page by clicking here.